- The Application load error 5:0000065434 appears when you're trying to start a Steam game and the error prevents you from playing it at all.

 3. Copy Steam.exe in the game’s folder

-- Click on the Steam shortcut > select Open file location.
+- Click on the Steam shortcut, then choose to Open file location.

-- Find Steam.exe > right click on it > select Copy.
+- Find Steam.exe, then right click on it, and select Copy.

-- Open the folder containing the game that can’t be opened > right-click in a free space of the folder and select Paste.
+- Open the folder containing the game that can’t be opened, then right-click in a free space of the folder and select Paste.

 - Try opening the game to see if it works.

-4. Use the Command Prompt to link the apps
+4. Use the Command Prompt to link the app

 - After inputting these commands make sure Steam is running while trying to launch the game again.